 About the Host School

-The School was founded by the first premier of the People's Republic of China's, Mr Zhou Enlai, in 1963.
+The school was founded by the first premier of the People's Republic of China, Mr Zhou Enlai, in 1963.
 There are approximately 4,000 students, ranging from 12 to 19 years old.

 NFLS advocates the spirit of seeking the truth, scaling the heights, being erudite and modest.
 It also emphasizes teaching that is 'strict, careful, creative and flexible'.
-The educational target of NFLS is to produce high quality talented students who are ambitious, patriotic, ethical and broad-minded.
-These students are also civilized, erudite, creative, proficient in certain fields and experts at foreign languages; integrating both knowledge and practice using a healthy body and a sharp mind.
-In brief, NFLS aims at producing international multi-talented graduates who have a good command of foreign languages with a wide knowledge of science and art, and powerful abilities to integrate these subjects.
+The educational goal of NFLS is to produce high quality talented students who are ambitious, patriotic, ethical and broad-minded.
+These students are also civilized, erudite, creative and experts at foreign languages; integrating both knowledge and practice using a healthy body and a sharp mind.
+In brief, NFLS aims at producing international, multi-talented graduates who have a good command of foreign languages with a wide knowledge of science and art, and powerful abilities to integrate these subjects.

 Situated on 2 campuses, the main campus moved to new premises in 2008 and accommodates approximately 3400 students.
-The older 1912 campus accommodates approximately 700 students, including the Cambridge A-Level Centre.
+The other campus accommodates approximately 700 students, including the A-Level and IBDP Centre.
 Facilities are modern, with data projectors and internet & networking facilities in every room.
-Our laboratories are first-class and classrooms are bright and airy with air-conditioning.
-Both campuses have excellent sporting facilities, including artificial running tracks and playing courts, gymnasiums and basketball courts.
+Our laboratories are good and classrooms are bright and airy with air-conditioning.
+Both campuses have good sporting facilities, including artificial running tracks and playing courts, gymnasiums and basketball courts.
 We are close to transport and located near the centre of the bright, vibrant culture of Nanjing City.

 Many acknowledge NFLS as the Premier High School in Nanjing.
 Students must apply through a lottery process in order to be able to sit for the entrance exam.
 Approximately 700 students per year are admitted to Junior 1 grade from an initial applicant pool of over 4000.
 Students are active in all aspects of high school community life.
 Approximately 500 students live on campus as boarders.